 Pro Tip: Sapwood is typically lighter than heartwood.
 Knowing this helps you identify where the risky areas are

-First of all, woodworm isn’t a worm, it’s a beetle.
-Small exit holes in the wood and crumbly edges made by larvae actually mean that the woodworm beetles are advanced, as the larvae has already turned into emerging adult beetles.
+Woodworm isn’t a worm, it’s a beetle.
+Small exit holes in the wood and crumbly edges made by larvae actually mean that the woodworm beetles are advanced, as the larvae have already turned into emerging adult beetles.

 Now you know you have woodworm, check which type it is, as the woodworm treatment methods are different.

 The common furniture beetle is, unsurprisingly, the most common type.
 The deathwatch beetle sounds scary but is reasonably easy to treat, while the longhorn beetle requires a professional bug killer.